Amasis II: Later reputation

 This head probably came from a temple statue of Amasis II.
 He wears the traditional royal nemes head cloth, with a protective uraeus serpent at the brow.
 Circa 560 BCE.
 Walters Art Museum, Baltimore.

 From the fifth century BCE, there is evidence of stories circulating about Amasis, in Egyptian sources (including a demotic papyrus of the third century BCE), Herodotus, Hellanikos, and Plutarch's Convivium Septem Sapientium.
 'In those tales Amasis was presented as a non-conventional Pharaoh, behaving in ways unbecoming to a king but gifted with practical wisdom and cunning, a trickster on the throne or a kind of comic Egyptian Solomon'.

-A bronze footbath from ancient Greece.
-Circa 400 BCE.
-Metropolitan Museum of Art, New York City.

 For example, Herodotus relates that, when the Egyptians disrespected Amasis for having been born a commoner, he had his golden footbath (ποδανιπτήρ) melted down, made into a statue of a god, and placed in the centre of city where people would worship it.
-After the people of that city had worhsipped and "did great reverence" to it, Amasis gathered them and declared to them that the golden image they now worshipped had once been a footbath where people would vomit, urinate and wash their feet.
+After the people of that city had worshipped and "did great reverence" to it, Amasis gathered them and declared to them that the golden image they now worshipped had once been a footbath where people would vomit, urinate and wash their feet.
 He claimed that likewise, although he was once a man of the people, he was now their king and they ought to fittingly respect him.

 On another occasion, Herodotus tells that Amasis' friends admonished him for spending his time frivolously instead of on governing the country.
 He responded to them that archers stretch their bows only when they need them, because if they kept them constantly stretched the bows would break.
 "So also is the state of man: if he should always be in earnest and not relax himself for sport at the due time, he would either go mad or be struck with stupor before he was aware; and knowing this well, I distribute a portion of the time to each of the two ways of living."